omar9369/todo-typescript/README.md

 # todo-typescript

 This is a Todolist app that can add, edit and remove toods.
+To edit the todolist simply click on the item you want to edit.
 The first 3 inputs are from the Chuck Norris jokes api from this link: (https://api.chucknorris.io/jokes/random?category=dev)

 ## How to Start